 I’m happy that I didn’t do Hapapa the first time around.
 It would have been a waste.
 The views are beautiful on a clear day but not so much when it’s cloudy and rainy.
 Plus, that rockface would have been a pain to climb.
 Rule of thumb: if it’s pouring on the day of an epic hike, opt instead for beer, bowling, and good comfort food.
 The trail will always be there and it will arguably be much more enjoyable on a sunny day.

 Explorers: Coty Gonzales, Ahnate Lim, John Mercado, and Joel Sabugo.

 Total Time: 3 hours and 30 minutes.

 Puu Hapapa Tips:

 - Not for the faint of heart.
 If you dislike heights or open ridges then this is not the hike for you.

 - Go on a nice clear day, the views will be much more rewarding.
 The drawback is that the heat might be punishing.

 - Sunscreen!
 You’ll be exposed to the sun for most of this hike.

-Directions To the Puu Hapapa Trailhead: From Honolulu take H1 west bound.
+Directions To the Puu Hapapa Trailhead: From Honolulu, take H1 west bound.
 Proceed on H-1 to the H-2 interchange and go north to Wahiawa.
 Continue on H2 (about 8 miles) until it ends into a divided highway (Wilikina Drive 99), proceed to the second traffic light (Wilikina & Kunia Road) and turn left onto Kunia Road.
 Make a right at LYMAN GATE and proceed to the guard shack.
-Once the guard give the OK, continue to drive straight until you reach a fork in the road.
+Once the guard gives the OK, continue to drive straight until you reach a fork in the road.
 Turn left at the fork and continue driving straight.
 Just before you reach the Kolekole pass entrance, you will see a dirt lot to your left.
 This is the parking for the Hapapa trail and the location of its trailhead.